Airlock as a Service Knowledge Base

 Request headers

-• Authorization: An OAuth 2.0 bearer token (Bearer) is used to authenticate with the SaaS API, with the access_token you previously obtained as valid token value.
+• Authorization: OAuth 2.0 Bearer token used to authenticate to the SaaS public API.
+Set to Bearer <access_token>, where <access_token> is the token you obtained previously.

 Notice